microsoft/MPPC23-Power-Apps/lab1/README.md

     ![Power apps home page](assets/power-apps-home-page.png)

-## Task 3: Create a GitHub account
+## Task 2: Create a GitHub account (Optional)

 For this workshop, we are going to be using GitHub.
 If you already have a GitHub account, you can skip this task.

 1. Go to the [GitHub](https://github.com) website
-2. Click on **Sign up** on the top right corner
+1. Click on **Sign up** on the top right corner
-3. Enter your email address (Use your personal email address) and then click **Continue**
+1. Enter your email address (Use your personal email address) and then click **Continue**
-4. Create a password and then click **Continue**
+1. Create a password and then click **Continue**
-5. Enter a username and then click **Continue**
+1. Enter a username and then click **Continue**
-6. Select whether you want to receive product updates or not and then click **Continue**
+1. Select whether you want to receive product updates or not and then click **Continue**
-7. Solve the puzzle to verify your account and then click **Create account**
+1. Solve the puzzle to verify your account and then click **Create account**
-8. Enter the code that was sent to your email address and then when you've navigated to the welcome screen, click **Skip personalization**
+1. Enter the code that was sent to your email address and then when you've navigated to the welcome screen, click **Skip personalization**

 You now have a GitHub account.
 Welcome to the community!

-## Task 4: Create a fork of the repository for this workshop
+## Task 3: Create a fork of the repository for this workshop

 Now that you have a GitHub account, we are going to create a fork of the repository for this workshop.
 A fork is a copy of an existing repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project.

 1. Go to the [MPPC23-Power-Apps](https://aka.ms/MPPC23-Power-Apps) GitHub repository
-2. Click on the **Fork** button on the top right corner
+1. Click on the **Fork** button on the top right corner

     ![Screenshot of fork button in GitHub Repository](assets/fork-button.png)

-3. Once the "Create a new fork" page opens, review the information and then click **Create Fork**
+1. Once the "Create a new fork" page opens, review the information and then click **Create Fork**

     ![Screenshot of "Create fork" button in GitHub](assets/create-fork-button.png)

     Once your have created the fork, you will be redirected to your forked repository.
 You can see that you are in your forked repository by looking at the top left corner of the page.
 It should say **your-username/MPPC23-Power-Apps forked from microsoft/MPPC23-Power-Apps**.

-## Task 5: Create a GitHub Codespace
+## Task 4: Create a GitHub Codespace

 A codespace is a cloud-hosted development environment you can access from anywhere.
 It has everything you need, including a text editor, terminal, and debugger.
 Codespaces are powered by Visual Studio Code and run in a containerized environment.
 For this workshop, we are going to use codespaces to do our development.